biubiubiiu/derain-toolbox/configs/rcdnet/README.md

 | :-----------: | :----------: | :----: |
 | (3, 256, 256) | 194.54GFlops | 2.97M  |

+> **Help Wanted**
+>
-> **Help Wanted**: The results obtained from `test.py` deviates from the true value.
+> The results obtained from `test.py` deviates from the true value.
 It is speculated that the network weights has not been saved correctly.
-The experimental results given above are from the evaluation process of the last epoch (by checking log files).
+The experimental results given above are **from the evaluation process of the last epoch (by checking log files)**.
 The evaluation process, which is called from `EvalHook`, differs from the testing process of `test.py` in that it loads the network weights in memory directly, without going through the serialization process.
+>
+> - Updated on 2022.4.6: Seems that it's not the issue of saving weights.
+Quite confused now.